Strawberry Lemonade Bars

 - 1 large egg yolk

-To make the crust: Combine the flour, powdered sugar, salt and butter in a food processor.
+- To make the crust: Combine the flour, powdered sugar, salt and butter in a food processor.
 Pulse until mixture resembles fine crumbs.
-Press into a greased 13x9-inch pan and bake for 18 to 20 minutes, or until golden brown.
+Press into a greased 9x13-inch glass baking dish and bake for 18 to 20 minutes, or until golden brown.
 (Optional: Line pan with parchment paper sticking out of the sides to easily lift the bars out of the pan after they are baked.)

 * Choose firm strawberries over soft, super ripe berries.
 The more ripe, the more moisture, which may produce a softer filling or cause trouble setting.